-Our campsites (we maintain three mowed areas) are located in a field next to a brook near a grove of walnut trees.
+Our campsites (we maintain three mowed areas) are located in a field next to a brook near a grove of walnut trees on the former Maybrook Lodge and motel grounds.
 The sites are a few minutes walk from the main house but far enough away you have privacy.
 There is a great swimming hole on the property I need to photograph and another a half a mile away.
 We are an organic farm practicing permaculture so you can pick your own veggies or get a lesson from the farmer.
 If need be our neighbor sells the most delicious cooked homemade pierogies and Kelder's Farm across the road has ice cream and a fully stocked farm store.
 Beautiful views of Mohonk Mountain and a million fire flies too.

 - Check in: After 2PM

 - On arrival: Meet and greet